Improv Band Project — Looking for musicians!

 This project’s vision is not bound to specific instruments.
 What is important is that an instrument can fulfill specific roles in the music.

-- Harmony — This are usually either keys or guitar, but any instrument that can play chords are welcome.
+3. Harmony — This is are usually either keys or guitar, but any instrument that can play chords are welcome.

 Required musical skills and experience